Attention, serious chocolate devotees: this recipe is for you!

 - 2 eggs, at room temperature

 - 1 tsp vanilla extract

 Instructions (makes about 2 dozen cookies):

 - Preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper and set aside.

-- Melt 7 ounces of the chocolate with the butter in a double boiler and set aside to cool slightly.
+- Melt 7 oz of the chocolate with the butter in a double boiler and set aside to cool slightly.

-- Sift the flour, salt, and baking powder together into a small bowl.
-If you're making the original recipe, this is where you'd stir in your coffee.
-Set the bowl aside.
+- Sift the flour, salt, and baking powder together into a small bowl, stir in the coffee, and set the bowl aside.

 - In the bowl of a stand mixer fitted with the whisk attachment (or in a bowl with a whisk by hand), whip the eggs and sugar together on medium speed until very thick and pale, 3 to 4 minutes (about 8 minutes by hand).
 Add the vanilla and mix well.
-Fold in the cooled chocolate mixture, then the dry ingredients, and finally the remaining 3 ounces chopped peanut butter cups.
+Fold in the cooled chocolate mixture, then the dry ingredients, and finally the remaining 3 oz chopped chocolate and the walnuts.

 - Use 2 spoons or a small cookie scoop to drop rounded tbsp of batter 2 inches apart onto the prepared baking sheets.
 Bake the cookies, one sheet at a time, until they’re puffed, shiny, and cracked, 8 to 10 minutes.
 Let the cookies cool completely on the baking sheet—they will be very fragile.